salesforcecli/plugin-data/README.md

   Specify a SOQL query, either directly at the command line or read from a file, to retrieve the data you want to export.
 The exported data is written to JSON files in sObject tree format, which is a collection of nested, parent-child records with a single root record.
-Use these JSON files to import data into an org with the "sfdx data import tree" command.
+Use these JSON files to import data into an org with the "sf data import tree" command.

   If your SOQL query references multiple objects, the command generates a single JSON file by default.
 You can specify